 • The total tax base for UK residential land (skip to article)

 • What do we mean by "land-only rental value" or "site premium"? (skip to article)

 • Using recent selling prices as a guide to rental values (skip to article)

-• Factors/relative values (skip to article)
+• Adapting the Council Tax system (skip to article)

 • Banding (skip to article)

 1. Estimating the total tax base for UK residential land.

 People are more familiar with selling prices than with rental values, so let's start with Savills' January 2015 summary to set the scene:

 Their total number of units in England & Wales agrees to the total number of homes for which a Council Tax valuation exists.